Civil Aviation Authority (Moldova)

 Issuance, validation, suspension and revocation of the certifying documents of the aeronautical personnel, air operator certificates (authorizations), aeronautical agent certificates (authorizations), authorization for operation of an air route, certifying documents of the technical means used in the field of civil aviation.

 Moldova does not have its own dedicated air accident technical investigation agency.
 Authorities may form an ad hoc committee or if applicable they may allow a foreign accident investigation agency to do the job.

+Some notable leadership includes Mircea Maleca, who's resignation was demanded on June 15, 2016 by prime minister Pavel Filip, and who later went on to found FlyOne.